What is Ceremonial-Grade Matcha?

 Detecting fakes and phonies

 A high degree of skepticism is warranted in the matcha market.
-Bargain-priced matcha touted as ceremonial grade is almost surely fake.
+Bargain-priced matcha touted as ceremonial-grade is almost surely fake.
 If you can, assess the price, color vibrancy, and taste since real Japanese ceremonial has high pricing, vivid emerald green color, and a divinely smooth umami flavor.
 If an alleged deal on ceremonial seems too good to be true, it invariably is.

 It sounds like a sweeping generalization, but avoid all Chinese brands, avoid all US brands, and generally trust all Japanese brands.